vigna/rust-dev-guidelines/README.md

   - run `clippy` and `rustfmt` on the code;
   - run `cargo doc` and check the generated docs;
   - run tests with the `slow_tests` feature, if available;
-  - bump che version number;
+  - bump the version number;
   - run [`cargo semver-checks`](https://crates.io/crates/cargo-semver-checks);
   - update the change log;
   - commit the changes;
-  - add on GitHub a new release with a new tag given by the version number, and a message given by the entry of the change log;
+  - add on GitHub a new titleless release with a new tag given by the version number, and a message given by the entry of the change log;
-  - publish the crate.
+  - publish the crate (in case of a crate with procedural macros, first publish the procedural macros, then test again the main crate, and finally publish the main crate).

 ## Naming Conventions